simonborer/teaching-tools/README.md

 - I have commands commented out in [the file](bash/tomono.sh) that will also convert to mp4 and compress, I just haven't gotten around to testing them yet.
 Should help with my Premiere workflow.

 ### Coming soon
-I have a bunch more tools I'm working on putting into this repo:
+I have a bunch more tools already I'm working on incorporating into this repo.
+Stay tuned for:
 - Validate CSS
 - Validate HTML
 - Open page with express server and chrome-cli